Elegant Themes’ Divi Builder Review

 Well, it is and it isn’t.

-So, you will have to go through the anxiety of replacing pictures, learning the language of the builder (what a module is, what a row is, what a section is…).
-And, you'll have to learn WordPress itself, which is no small task.
-But, this is where the Divi community on YouTube, in forums, and with Divi's own documentation (which is voluminous) will save you.
+So, with the Divi Theme as with all others, you will have to go through the anxiety of replacing pictures on a regular basis, learning the language of the builder (what a module is, what a row is, what a section is…).
+And, you’ll have to learn WordPress itself, which is no small task.
+But, this is where the 3rd part Divi community on YouTube, in forums, and with Divi’s own documentation (which is voluminous) will save you.

-Often, when we begin the pursuit of our online business aspirations we're doing so at a time when we've kinda' hit near rock bottom financially.
-And, unfortunately, this is the worst time to begin learning and kicking off a blogging business.
+Often, when we begin the pursuit of our online business aspirations we’re doing so at a time when we’ve kinda’ hit near rock bottom financially.
+And, unfortunately, this is the worst time to begin learning how to build a website from scratch and kicking off a blogging business.
 When income is the main driver of starting an online business, it often distracts us from what we should really be doing—earning money.

 All the people out there selling the idea that you can turn a nickel into a million bucks online overnight, are peddling modern day snake oil.
 Please pay them little heed.
 Listen to them if they have good ideas, and file them away into swipe files, monitization ideas, and conversion optimization strategies for when the time is right.
 Because learning Divi WILL take a considerable amount of time.
 I’m one year into my adventure in learning how to use Divi Builder properly, and I’m really still only scratching the surface.

-For example, this single web property (Nihon Hustle) has been rebuilt three times from the ground up as I learn more about how things work.
-I have used different designs from Divi to test the look, feel, and speed of each page, and (like re-arranging a bedroom when we're kids), I am often never really satisfied with any of them.
+For example, this single web property (Nihon Hustle) has been rebuilt four times from the ground up as I’ve learned more about how things work.
+I have used different Divi designs, and different Divi layouts to test the look, feel, and speed of each page, and (like re-arranging a bedroom when we’re kids), I am often never really satisfied with any of them (consultants who apply to join a #1000Entrepreneurs cohort get my SEO optimized site template for as part of the package).

 I have, though, begun to feel a little comfortable with the style of this particular page, which I’ve begun to roll out across the site, because I’ve finally landed on a solution to a problem that has been driving me crazy the last few months… particularly with all the focus on Google’s Core Web Vitals update.